-3.1 ASSEMBLING THE CERAMICS AND FUEL BED - COAL MODELS
+3.1 ASSEMBLING THE CERAMICS AND FUEL BED

-- 3.1.1 Place the ribbed ceramic fuelbed base on top of the fuelbed support and pull fully forwards to the burner.
+3.1.1 Place the ribbed ceramic fuelbed base on top of the fuelbed support and pull fully forwards to the burner.
 Make sure that the fuelbed base is located centrally in the fire box.
-Ensure that the fuelbed base fit fully down onto the fuel bed support and is not lodged on the burner.
-See figure 14 below. - Fig. 14
+Ensure that the fuelbed base is fitted fully down onto the fuel bed support and is not lodged on the burner.
+See figure 14 below.

-- 3.1.2 Position the two halves of the front ceramic (L/H & R/H) on the locating channel in the front ceramic, ensuring it is located onto the lip on the burner front ceramic support.
-(See figure 15 below) - Fig. 15
+3.1.2 Position the two halves of the front ceramic (L/H & R/H) on the locating channel in the front ceramic, ensuring it is located onto the lip on the burner front ceramic support.
+(See figure 15 below)

-- 3.1.3 Fit three of the large sized square coals onto the front ceramic rail, and two of the random shaped coals as shown below ensuring that they are evenly spaced.
-Use the recess's in the front ceramic rail as a guide for placement.
-(See figure 16 below) - Fig. 16
+3.1.3 Fit three of the large sized square coals onto the front ceramic rail, and two of the random shaped coals as shown below ensuring that they are evenly spaced.
+Use the recess's in the front ceramic rail as a guide for placement (see figure 16 below).

-- 3.1.4 Select two of the large square coals two of the large random coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted, place one of the small coals at each end of the second row.
-(See figure 17 below) - Fig. 17
+3.1.4 Select two of the large square coals two of the large random coals and arrange behind the front row of coals, ensuring that flame paths as indicated below are not interupted, place one of the small coals at each end of the second row (see figure 17 below).

-- 3.1.5 Select two of the oblong coals and one of the square coals and arrange along the rear of the fuelbed, using the ribs in the rear of the fuelbed as a guide for placement.
-(See figure 18 below) - Fig. 18
+3.1.5 Select three of the large random coals and two of the large square coals and arrange as shown behind the second row of coals, using the ribs in the fuelbed matrix as a guide for placement (see figure 18 below).

-3.1.6 Select two small coals and position to fill the gaps at each end of the third row of coals.
-(See figure 19 below).
+3.1.6 Select the four remaining large coals and position to fill the gaps at each end of the third row of coals, as shown below (figure 19).